apexfarm/ApexTestKit/README.md

 #### 3.2 Cross Record Reference

-With `useXref()`, we can perform arithmetic calculations according to fields on previously created records.
+With `xref()`, we can perform arithmetic calculations according to fields on previously created records.
 For example, we can create records with consecutive start dates and end dates as below:

 ```java
 Datetime currentDatetime = Datetime.now();